josephsl/audioScreen/readme.md

 This command will play NVDA's current navigator object, by performing multiple vOICe-style stereo sweeps across it.

 ### Show Settings (unassigned)
-This brings up a settings dialog which allows you to change multiple options for audioScreen.
-The Settings UI can also be launched by choosing AudioScreen... found under Preferences in the NVDA menu.
+This brings up AudioScreen category from NVDA settings dialog which allows you to change multiple options for audioScreen.
+The Settings UI can also be launched by choosing AudioScreen category found in the NVDA menu/Preferences/Settings.

 ## Settings

 ### AudioScreen Mode
 Choose the desired mode:

 * pitch stereo grey: for investigating lines and contours of images (useful for maps and diagrams etc)
 * HSV color: for investigating the color variation of images (useful for photographs).
 * Off [default]: completely disables AudioScreen.